VanshGupta1905/Real-Or-AI/README.md

 TensorFlow & Keras: Built using the popular TensorFlow deep learning framework and its high-level Keras API for ease of implementation and experimentation.

 Data-Driven Approach: Trained and evaluated on a diverse dataset containing both real photographs and AI-generated images from various sources.

+Not many projects specifically focus on real vs. AI image detection.
+This makes it interesting to potential employers and demonstrates your ability to tackle emerging problems.

+Goes beyond a simple "does it work?" approach.
+Includes visualization tools, a clear evaluation process, and a focus on modularity for future improvements.

+Addresses a real-world issue with implications for media, security, and AI research.
+This showcases the value of your work beyond just the technical aspects.